RedwanHaitami/odin-recipes/README.md

 # Odin Recipes

-This is my project as a basic recipe website of the Foundations course from [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes).
+This is my recipes website project of the Foundations course from [The Odin Project](https://www.theodinproject.com/lessons/foundations-recipes).

 ## Preview
 ![the project preview](./images/preview.png)